rezahmed/rezahmed.github.io/veridrl.md

     have questions.</p>

      <h3>The Project</h3>

+     <p> In control application of reinforcement learning, an agent
+     interacts with an environment and tries to maximize a reward function.
+For this, The behavior of the environment might be known a priori (and the focus will be on optimizing the reward) or might need to be explored (and the focus will be on discovering new behaviors that will hopefully result in better rewards).
+Practically, a reinforcement learning solution will read the state of the system it aims to control, perform an action according to the identified policy, and obtain as a result a new state of the environment and a new reward.
+This set-up particularly suits ML solutions for synthesizing optimal policies, whether the environment behavior is known or approximated with samples.
+However, given the central role of such policies and their direct impact on safety-critical systems (e.g., autonomous drones or insulin pumps), the verification problem of the resulting systems is particularly relevant [7, 13]. </p>

      <p>Recent development in ML verification [1, 9, 15, 14, 5] mainly
      focus on simple properties such as local robustness of